johnsonz/export-github-issues/README.md

 ## Configuration

-`"owner":""` github owner of repo，such as "johnsonz"
+`"owner":""` github owner of repesitory, such as "johnsonz"

 `"repo":""` github repesitory, such as "export-github-issues"